caseyg/awesome/TOPICS.md

 *   [exyte/Chat](https://github.com/exyte/Chat) - A SwiftUI Chat UI framework with fully customizable message cells and a built-in media picker

-## ai-memory

-*   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.

 ## artificial-intelligence

 *   [thedotmack/claude-mem](https://github.com/thedotmack/claude-mem) - A Claude Code plugin that automatically captures everything Claude does during your coding sessions, compresses it with AI (using Claude's agent-sdk), and injects relevant context back into future sessions.